ECMWFCode4Earth/weave/README.md

 All the functions underpinning the WEAVE visualisation platform are stored in a package named `weavepy`.
 See in there the docstrings to understand what each module and function does.

 # What's next for WEAVE
-1. A few improvements in the vizualisations are planned;
-2. We would like to make the platform available on ECMWF's ecosystem, and on Climat Clément's website;
+1. We would like to make the platform available on ECMWF's ecosystem, and on Climat Clément's website;
-3. Linking up directly to the CDS would be desirable.
+2. Linking up directly to the CDS would be desirable.
-4. After this, maintenance and updates (including support of future PECD versions) will be subject to continued developers' funding and/or recruitment of new contributors.
+3. After this, maintenance and updates (including support of future PECD versions) will be subject to continued developers' funding and/or recruitment of new contributors.